Skip to main content

 SPPS Para.
 6.13, 6.15, 6.18s, 6.19 and 6.22

-The Council seeks to safeguard buildings that make a material contribution to a Conservation Area or Area of Townscape Character.
+The council seeks to safeguard buildings that make a material contribution to a Conservation Area or Area of Townscape Character.
 The retention of buildings and structures can also be more a sustainable approach than demolition and replacement with new buildings.
 Policy ENV2 of the Plan Strategy seeks to avoid demolition, where feasible, with consideration given to how existing buildings or main structures can be re-used.
 A Demolition Justification Statement demonstrates why a building or structure that is normally protected by planning policy cannot be retained.

 When is it required?